-In January 2017 Dunton Hills Garden Village was designated as one of (then) fourteen Garden Villages by the Government and continues to well-supported by Homes England.
+In January 2017 Dunton Hills Garden Village was designated as one of (then) fourteen Garden Villages by the Government and continues to be well-supported by Homes England.
 Dunton Hills Garden Village is regarded as one of the leading Garden Communities for its engagement with the local community and youth population.

-The site currently comprises undulating arable farmland, a family golf centre and a historic farmstead -Dunton Hills Farm, located at the heart of the site, which is a prominent landmark and will be an integral part of connecting to the past for the future Village.
+Bordered by the A127 to the north and the A128 to the west, a mainline railway line to the south (including nearby West Horndon Station), the site includes areas of heritage, traditional farmland, woodland, and historic pathways.
+The site currently comprises undulating arable farmland, a family golf centre and a historic farmstead Dunton Hills Farm, located at the heart of the site, which is a prominent landmark and will be an integral part of connecting to the past for the future Village.